amarig12/Library-Management-System/README.md

 <h1>Library Management System</h1>

 <h2>Description</h2>
-<p>This project aims to develop a simple software program using java to streamline the daily operations of a local library with members, assistants, and a collection of  books.
+<p>This project aims to develop a simple java program to streamline the daily operations of a local library with members, assistants, and a collection of  books.
 The program will assist librarians in managing tasks such as:</p>

 - <b>Member management</b>
 - <b>Book cataloging</b>